Skip to main content

 If your org supports Salesforce quick deploy, and you ran tests when validating your package, Gearset will attempt to deploy your package without re-running tests.
 This can make the deployment much faster than the initial validation.

-Note: When a package is deployed, it is removed from the Validated packages page and added to your Deployment history.
+Note: When a package is deployed, it is removed from the Validated packages page and added to your Deployment history page.

 Scheduling automatic deployment of a validated package

-You can schedule automatic deployment from either the Validation succeeded page (pictured above), or from the Validated packages page using the Schedule button.
+You can schedule automatic deployment from either the Validation succeeded page, or from the Validated packages page using the Schedule deployment button (see picture below).

-• Set the time for deployment (in your local time zone, set in the account page).
+• Set the Time for deployment (in your local time zone, set in the Profile settings > Notifications page in our app).

 • Optionally, enter email address(es) and/or mobile (cell) phone number(s) to receive the deployment results.